-“You don’t need the vlogger kit to start vlogging on YouTube, your phone is just enough”.
-You might’ve heard this line many times but having a few essential items in vlogging does help you go a long way.
+“You don’t need the vlogger kit to vlogging on YouTube, your phone is just enough”.
+You might’ve heard this line many times but having a few essential items in vlogging helps you go a long way.
 Of course, this doesn’t mean that you have to buy the best vlogging equipment available in the market but some moderate to cheap vlogging equipment will help improve video quality significantly.

 In the list, we’ve engineered for you below we have been focusing on the best vlogging equipment that is essential to your kit at an affordable budget.
 One thing you have to make sure of is that the equipment you purchase should last you about 3 to 5 years.
 Buying outdated equipment for a cheaper price today will ruin your purpose of creating great material for tomorrow.
 It’ll cost you more to replace what you bought today after six months.
 So let’s begin the search!

 A small point-and-shoot camera comes in very handy in capturing moments and is always mentioned as one of the best vlogging equipment.
 A phone would do but a specialized cheap point-and-shoot camera like the Canon G7 will do wonders for you.

 Our recommendation would be the Canon PowerShot G7.
 This camera has a 1-inch CMOS sensor and Wi-Fi.
 It comes with an LCD screen of size 3 inches allowing you to view compositions in solo shoots.
 But if the G7 is out of your budget, you can always go for the Canon SX740, if you learn the fact that it also has a tillable LCD screen and can shoot 4K video it’s not a step down.